-Especially in light of the apparent hardness of compression, it is valuable to understand what are the implications of incompressibility.
-We have seen the necessity of incompressibility for the security of schemes in the hybrid bounded storage model.
-Other examples are the previously mentioned works of Dubrov and Ishai [26] regarding derandomization and Dziembowski [28] with respect to forward-secure storage.
-In order to gain confidence in an incompressibility assumption when used in a cryptographic setting it is important to come up with an efficiently falsifiable assumption of this nature (see [68]).
+Since we currently do not have a general compressibility result for a significant class of languages, it is important to understand what are the implications of incompressibility.
+The application to the bounded storage model can be viewed as such a statement.
+Other examples are the previously mentioned works of Dubrov and Ishai [19] regarding derandomization and Dziembowski [21] with respect to forward-secure storage.
+In order to gain confidence in an incompressibility assumption when used in a cryptographic setting it is important to come up with an efficiently falsifiable assumption of this nature (see [49]).